 I see it as from outside a window, Myself walking fast, head bowed, Life happening all around me without sound, Distanced even then, not sure I know why The paces of development grow hazy around that line.
 My heart was soft, My head curiously empty, A balloon floating along, Not certain where she might belong

 A bright dot within the grey background of low slung houses She kicks up no gravel as she walks The silence of a graveyard but with homes White cars in front like grave stones

+Continued from Rock City.
+Three hours.
 She’d been in the toilet for three hours now.
 Three hours of horrifying, gut-wrenching, noises that came from the back of the house where Saika had disappeared since they got home.
-Georgy, thinking she’d gone to throw up, had gathered her things and gone in after her to help.
-But after hearing the door to the bathroom slam shut and the sound of the tap coming on under an empty bucket, she paused mid-step.
-Oh no. Oh, God.
+Georgy, thinking she’d gone to throw up, had gathered her things and gone in after her to … More Of Pooping Out Demons.

 Razor’s was pumping.
 Which was not to say that it wasn’t usually.
 But tonight seemed way too intense to pass off as a regular Saturday.
 The air was electric, the bitches eclectic, and in all likelihood, you could swipe alcohol from a table and nobody would look at you twice.

 Continued from Sometimes it Is what you don’t have.
 The car wended its way through the sand streaked tarmac road, Georgina let down the window.
 The humid wind felt good on her face.
 Mwanza was not as hot as the coast of Tanzania but being at the lakeside, it was not cool either.
 They were … More Rock City